mahdi-y/Spotify2YoutubeMusic/readme.md

 - **Import all playlists** at once or select specific ones (with range support)
 - **Import Liked Songs** from Spotify
 - **Import Followed Artists** from Spotify
+- - **Smart duplicate detection** - Automatically checks for existing playlists and only adds new songs
+- **Incremental updates** - Run the script multiple times without creating duplicates
 - **Progress bar** for track processing
 - **Error handling** and retry logic for robust transfers
+- **Cross-platform** compatibility (Windows, Linux, macOS)
+- **Easy to use** - Just set your credentials and run the script

 ---